 Report the table alphabetically by PI.

 Specific Funding Source: The specific name of the financial sponsor for the clinical research study.
 For institutionally sponsored trials or studies, list the name of the applicable funding agencies.

-Anatomic Site: The anatomic cancer site(s) (i.e. breast, ovary) the clinical research study focuses on.
-If the clinical research study is broadly applicable to a number of potential anatomic sites, enter the term “multiple” in this column.
+Primary Site: The primary cancer site(s) (i.e. breast, ovary) the clinical research study focuses on.
+If the clinical research study is broadly applicable to a number of potential primary sites, enter the term “multiple” in this column.